AaronErhardt/AaronErhardt.github.io/relm4-book/src/reusable_components.md

 We’re done!
 That’s your first reusable component.
 If you want to see the alert component, we just wrote, used inside a Relm4 application have a look at the [“alert” example](https://github.com/AaronErhardt/relm4/blob/main/relm4-examples/examples/alert.rs).

-> If you need a component for your application that you expect to be useful to others, too, we’d be happy if you’d consider contributing to relm4-components, a crate that offers reusable components.
+> If you need a component for your application that you expect to be useful to others, too, we’d be happy if you consider contributing to relm4-components, a crate that offers reusable components.

 ## The complete code